10 Best Adventures of 1931

 - Francis Iles’s psychological thriller Malice Aforethought.
 In the novel’s first paragraph, we learn that Dr. Bickleigh, who lives in the exclusive Devonshire hamlet of Wyvern’s Cross, intends to murder his domineering, shrewish wife, Julia.
 This was an innovative twist on the genre, at the time; this sort of thing is known in the trade as an “inverted detective story.”
 In fact, not only does the reader know who dunnit, but the residents of Wyvern’s Cross do, too.
 So it’s a psychological thriller, in which the author’s goal is to keep us feeling sympathy for a murderer as long as possible.
 This Iles (Anthony Berkeley Cox) does by playing up Bickleigh’s meekness and his wife’s awfulness; we’re almost rooting for him, by the time the deed is done.
 (It takes time — Bickleigh influences Julia to take ever larger doses of painkillers.)
 The narrator’s depiction of Wyvern’s Cross as a claustrophobic, hypocritical social order is very funny.
 However, we also begin to see that Bickleigh is a self-centered sociopath, a serial philanderer.
 When the woman Bickleigh loves announces her engagement to another man, we wonder: What next?
 Fun fact: The novel’s plot is loosely based on a real-life case.
 Along with Agatha Christie and Freeman Wills Crofts, Anthony Berkeley Cox, who wrote as Francis Iles (among other noms de plume), founded London’s legendary Detection Club.
 He is considered a key figure in the development of crime fiction.

 - Nathanael West‘s sardonic picaresque The Dream Life of Balso Snell.
 The Dream Life of Balso Snell is a series of encounters — taking place within the entrails of the (enormous) Trojan Horse, which the protagonist has stumbled upon — with grotesque characters who may or may not represent various religious and artistic ideals.
 West savages not only bourgeois types like our protagonist, Balso Snell, a cliché-spouting middle-aged poet.
 He also rejects “smart, sophisticated, sensitive yet hard-boiled” nobrows, i.e., nihilists like himself, as well.
 Buffeted between the highbrow language of official culture and lowbrow material realities (from assholes to severed fingers), Snell seeks a middlebrow dialectical synthesis of the two… but the author is a resolute negative dialectitian.
 So Snell is condemned to an endless Purgatory.
 Fun fact: The author’s blurb announced the book’s “use of the violently dissociated, the dehumanized marvelous, the deliberately criminal and imbecilic.”
 The book was published in New York by the Paris-based Contact Editions in an edition of 500 copies.
 There were no other printings during West’s lifetime.
+In a 1972 interview, Ishmael Reed credited his high-school discovery of The Dream Life of Balso Snell with having inspired his own experimentalism.

 - John Taine’s Seeds of Life.
 Neils Bork, a pathetic lab technician, attempts suicide via X-rays… and is transformed into a supermind in the body of a swarthy Adonis.
 He renames himself De Soto: “De Soto was but a partial, accidental anticipation of the more sophisticated and yet more natural race into which time and the secular flux of chance are slowly transforming our kind.”
 He invents wireless energy transfer devices, secretly planning to use them to bombard humankind with “dysgenic” rays that will devolve unborn children.
 Then De Soto’s own evolution reverses itself: “I never used to think [i.e., while he was still a super-genius], but saw the inevitable consequences of any pattern of circumstances — no matter how complicated — immediately, like a photograph of the future.”
 He repents of his superioristic ways, and is killed by his own reptilian offspring!
 Fun fact: John Taine was the pseudonym of noted mathematician Eric Temple Bell.
 The novella, which may have influenced everything from Flowers for Algernon to Spider-Man, was serialized in Amazing Stories.